 On the other hand, this logo gives a very balanced feeling.

-You can see the same pattern in this logo; the use of a male and female fitness figure.
+You can see the same pattern in this logo; the use of a male and female fitness silhouette in logo design.
 However, the overall arrangement conveys a sense of harmony and stability.
 The individual elements enjoy a similar visual weight.
 The human figures, the brand name, and outer boundary all draw equal amounts of attention at different intervals.

 Four Types Of Balances And Their Benefits